yusufmspahi/yusufmspahi/README.md

 ## ⚛️ About Me:
 I am a second-year Theoretical Physics student at **Imperial College London**. </br>
-I am currently recruiting for 2025 spring-weeks and internships.
+I currently work as a physics and mathematics tutor for the University of Oxford.

 I love problem-solving and learning new things.
 Recently, I've enjoyed participating in datathons and contributing to open source.